ceymard/basement/README.md

 # Basement

 A dead-simple solution to backup all volumes of a container and to restore them.
+It is based on [borg](https://borgbackup.readthedocs.io/en/stable/).

 It assumes that all the backups of a given host will reside in a local directory ready to be rsync'd somewhere else (like S3 or GCS.)